 She is the producer of the short film Sir Dance-a-lot (2014 ) which has screened at over 10 international film festivals.
 Atalanti has over twenty years production experience working as producer and in various other roles, including line producer, production manager and production coordinator on a number of award winning films and documentaries.

 Atalanti was awarded a scholarship by La Trobe University 2017, to undertake her PhD, looking at Augmented and Virtual Reality Storytelling for narrative and documentary projects.
 The PhD will be completed by 2021, with a practised led component.
-She has started a blog Augmented And Virtual Reality Storytelling, which will feature her research as she progress, on all things VR/AR.
+She has started a blog Augmented And Virtual Reality Storytelling, which will feature her research as she progress, on all things VR/AR/MR.